In This Article

 This is particularly true when dealing with your spouse's family, as this negativity can come between you and your spouse—and you never want your partner to be in a position where they have to choose sides.
 Instead, keep your eye on the prize: a happy, healthy marriage unencumbered by family drama.
 "Tell yourself that the effort to accommodate your partner’s family is one of the greatest gifts you can offer in your marriage," advises Karl Pillemer, Ph.D.

-When They Are Rude in Conversation
+They're Rude in Conversation

+The solution to this is to address their comments head-on.
+No need to be rude back; instead, approach the conversation calmly.
 Try saying something like, "Your comment doesn't sit well with me, and I would appreciate if you didn't say things like that around me."

-When You Cannot Resolve Your Issues Civilly
+You Can't Resolve Your Issues Civilly

 There are couples who get married and move away to avoid their in-laws.
 This may be going to the extreme, especially if you are the only one having issues with your spouse's family.
 Instead, try giving yourself some distance.
 If you normally attend every family function, tell your partner that you would like to sit a few of them out.